History of Deportivo de A Coruña: 2003/2004: Final four in Europe

 In Europe the restart of Deportivo was magnificent as Juventus were completely outplayed in Riazor.
-But only Albert Luque found the net (1-0) and this promised the return to become tense.
+But only Albert Luque found the net (1–0) and this promised the return to become tense.
 But before this match in Turin was played the team threw away its options in the Liga.
-First there was a 2–3 loss at home against Barcelona, after a 0–3 score, and one week later the defeat at Valencia was heavy but unnecessary (3-0).
-Fortunately the team survived in Europe as an early goal of Walter Pandiani gave Deportivo their first ever victory at Juventus (0-1).
+First there was a 2–3 loss at home against Barcelona, after a 0–3 score, and one week later the defeat at Valencia was heavy but unnecessary (3–0).
+Fortunately the team survived in Europe as an early goal of Walter Pandiani gave Deportivo their first ever victory at Juventus (0–1).
 After the elimination of the losing finalist of 2003 the winner of that edition was drawn to the club: AC Milan.

-The focus on the European matches caused Deportivo to lose another domestic match, the second that season against Mallorca (4-2).
-With all eyes set on the visit to the San Siro the home match against Murcia was just narrowly won (1-0).
+The focus on the European matches caused Deportivo to lose another domestic match, the second that season against Mallorca (4–2).
+With all eyes set on the visit to the San Siro the home match against Murcia was just narrowly won (1–0).
 But the focus seemed to pay off as the start against the Italians was magnificent thanks to an early goal of Walter Pandiani.
-However, surrounding the break the match was thrown away with four goals leaked in the space of barely ten minutes (4-1).
+However, surrounding the break the match was thrown away with four goals leaked in the space of barely ten minutes (4–1).
 But again Real Sociedad proved to be the ideal partner to recover as 1-2 was achieved in the Liga although one week later two points were wasted at home against Betis Sevilla (2-2).

 The match of 7 April 2004 against AC Milan will forever be written in the history books as Riazor almost exploded out of joy when the Italians were sent home with a 4–0 defeat.
 Pandiani, Valerón and Albert Luque gave the Galicians three goals before the break they only could have dreamed of and substitute Fran finished the job.
 For the first time in the history of the Champions League a team bounced back from a three-goal difference in the first leg and Deportivo secured their first ever place in the Semifinals of the Champions League.

 However, those matches became a major deception for the team.
 On 21 April the match at FC Porto finished 0–0 with a ridiculous red card for ex-Porto defender Jorge Andrade.
-Two weeks later his replacement, César Martín, caused a penalty kick and that goal couldn't be matched by a helpless Deportivo (0-1).
+Two weeks later his replacement, César Martín, caused a penalty kick and that goal could not be matched by a helpless Deportivo (0–1).
 Mourinho's Porto went on to win the Champions League that year, and Deportivo only had the Liga left to end the season in a successful way.